techidaily/site-facebook-record-videos/source/_posts/updated-best-camera-apps-to-shoot-and-record-videos-on-iphone-and-andriod-phones-for-2024.md

 ![filmic pro app](https://images.wondershare.com/filmora/article-images/filmic-pro5.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is probably the best all-purpose camera app available.
 It gives you exactly the same kind of control over your smartphone camera as you would have over a DSLR.
 You can manually adjust your focus, exposure, ISO, shutter speed, tint, and color temperature.
 There are even voice processing audio filters, so you can capture better audio while you’re shooting and have less to fix in post.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nWu29cqFjZA?si=TNZyCbPq68PQ0JIb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Final Words